digitaldonkey/ethereum/Readme.md

 [RestUI](https://www.drupal.org/project/restui) is a user interface for Drupal 8's REST module.

 You will require a running *AMP server with PHP 5.6 + and [Composer](https://getcomposer.org/).
 (There are also manual ways described in other Drupal documentation.)
-We will be using the packaged drupal7 install which is configured for Ubuntu on Ubuntu 16.04+ (17.04 suggested)
+We will be using the packaged drupal7 install which is configured for Ubuntu on Ubuntu 16.04+ (17.04 suggested) for simplicity's sake.

 ## Drupal Ethereum Getting started
 **Install Dependencies**